jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 While it is possible to use the thumb as a fulcrum to lever the fingers onto the fretboard with considerable pressure, our hands are full of joints that need to be held rigidly in place in order to do so.
-Joints are designed to move,
+Joints are made to move,
 not to hold rigid,
-especially against forces applied in the joint's weakest direction.
+especially not against forces applied in the joint's weakest direction.
 This technique may seem powerful at first, but over time it is likely to lead to injury, possibly including basal joint arthritis.